-i.
-Funding Compliance
+1. Funding Compliance

+a.
 The primary funding sources for the services described herein are available through Lilly Endowment, Inc. and other philanthropic funds.

-ii.
-Data Collection and Outcome Evaluation
+2. Data Collection and Outcome Evaluation

 YES Indy service providers will be required to enter service delivery data into up to two official management information systems (MIS): Efforts to Outcomes (ETO).